Overweight and Obesity Prevention:

 MDH has developed a clinical tool for children at risk for obesity.
 This tool came about because a physician, while having clear clinical guidance for working with children who are obese, felt ill-equipped to discuss weight management strategies for children above normal weight and at risk for obesity.
 The tool offers clear, simple messages for families designed to be memorable, actionable and quick.

-Obesity Protocol (pdf, 390KB/8 pages) Providers are encouraged to print and reproduce the obesity protocol as needed.
-If you would like a hard copy mailed to you, or would wish to use it in other ways and other formats, contact the MDH Nutrition Coordinator at 651-201-5440
+Obesity Protocol (PDF) Providers are encouraged to print and reproduce the obesity protocol as needed.
+If you would like a hard copy mailed to you, or would wish to use it in other ways and other formats, contact the MDH Nutrition Coordinator at 651-201-5440.

 For more information: